computing-mq/workload-model/README.md

 Co Taught - unit code of any co-taught unit (eg. COMP6100) Lecture Type - 'Mature', 'Refreshed', as per the workload model, or 'PACE' for PACE units

-allocation.xlsx - spreadsheet with at least two sheets named 'Activities' and 'Staff'

 Activities sheet

-Unit Code - matching those in unit-enrollments
+Unit Code - matching those in Units sheet
 Title
 Session - 'Session 1', 'Session 2' or 'Session 3'
 Activity - 'Lecturer', 'Convener'
-Quantity - fraction allocated 0-1 for lecturer/convener, workload points allocated for marking New - additional load for staff new to the unit or new to teaching, workload points Staff - staff name, eg. 'Cassidy, Steve'
+Quantity - fraction allocated 0-1 for lecturer/convener, workload points allocated for marking New - additional load for staff new to the unit or new to teaching, workload points Staff - staff name, matching name in Staff sheet
 Notes - any notes on the allocation

+Staff sheet

+Name - eg. 'Cassidy, Steve'
+Adjunct - 'A' if the staff member is an adjunct, blank otherwise S1 - target load for S1
+S2 - target load for S2

-Model Implementation
+## Running the Model
----

-The workload model is implemented in [model.py](model.py).
-Procedures compute the overall load for different activities in a unit offering.

-* Convening load includes load for consultation and assessment + exam development
-* Lecturing load varies by lecture type, assumes 13*3hr lectures and models additional PACE loading of +5 points

-Workload Computation
----

-The [workload.py](workload.py) script reads the source spreadsheets and computes the workload for each activity in the allocation.
-The script monitors the `data` directory for changes and re-builds the output data in JSON if the spreadsheet changes.

-Front-end Visualisation
----

-The front end HTML visualisation is implemented in the `src` directory in HTML + JS.
-It can be compiled into a single stand-alone HTML file using the parcel bundler.
-To monitor for changes in the allocation JSON data run:
+Requires that you have node.js installed.
+Download/clone this repository.
+To install dependencies run:

 ```
-parcel serve src/index.html
+npm install
 ```

+The project requires a configuration file to tell it where the spreadsheets are.
+Copy `allocation-config-dist.json` to `allocation-config.json` and edit the path names to point to your copies of the allocation spreadsheets.

+To monitor the spreadsheets you also need to edit `package.json` to put the correct directory name in the `"preprocess"` line.

-To build the standalone HTML file run:
+To build the web pages and serve them locally run:

 ```
-parcel build src/index.html
+npm start
 ```

-The output is written to `dist/index.html`.
+This will serve pages on http://localhost:1234/.
+It will monitor for changes in the spreadsheets and the project code and should regenerate and refresh the page when you save the spreadsheet file.

+## Code Structure

+The project is in two parts.  `src/js/preprocess.js` reads the spreadsheets and generates a JSON version of the data with workload calculations added.
+The web interface is then generated via the Javascript incldued in `index.html` - this is bundled and served by `parcel`.  `parcel serve` will run a local server and watch for changes.  `parcel build` will build a single file version with all data etc embedded and written to `dist/index.html`.

+The script `publish.sh` runs the build process and uploads the result to my (Steve's) web space.